 - Pick a dry red wine: Red wine and lamb shanks are a perfect pairing, as the red wine gives so much flavor to the tender shanks.
 Use any dry red wine, even an inexpensive one.
 Pinot noir and cabernet sauvignon are two popular choices.

-- Scrape the pot: After adding the liquid ingredients into the pot, scrape the bottom of the pot to release any browned bits.
-These caramelized bits only improve the flavor.
+- Scrape the pot: After adding the liquid ingredients, scrape the bottom of the pot to release any browned bits.
+These caramelized bits elevate the flavor even more.

 Storage & Reheating

-On the rare occasion you find yourself with leftovers, follow these tips to ensure they taste just as good as when they were freshly prepared.
+On the rare occasion you have lamb shank leftovers, follow these tips to ensure they taste just as good as when they were freshly made.

-- Reheating: For best taste, place shanks in an oven safe dish and heat in the oven at 350°F until warmed completely through.
+- Reheating: For the best taste, place the shanks in an oven safe dish and heat in the oven at 350°F until completely warmed through.

 More Lamb Recipes